-In most cases, when you see a listing that says you must contact the seller for permission before placing a bid or your bid and/or the sale will be canceled, you're likely dealing with a scammer.
-When you contact them, this "seller" will respond with an offer of some kind, and those that accept this offer will quickly be separated from their money, personal information, or worse.
-Don't email before you bid because if a transaction happens outside eBay, you lose any protections you'd otherwise be entitled to.
+In most cases, when you see a listing that says you must contact the seller for permission before placing a bid or your bid or the sale will be canceled, you're likely dealing with a scammer.
+When you make contact, this "seller" will respond with an offer of some kind, and people who accept this offer will quickly be separated from their money, personal information, or worse.
+Don't email before you bid, because if a transaction happens outside of eBay, you lose any protections to which you'd otherwise be entitled.

-Sellers that seem to be selling large quantities of highly priced "untested" items (always with an as-is disclaimer somewhere in the listing) are generally actually selling junk for the price of non-junk items and getting away with it.
-In most cases, you'll see that they either have a very poor feedback percentage for eBay or that they have a feedback profile that is continually padded with lots of smaller sales or purchases which they buy from and/or sell to themselves in another account, in order to keep their feedback percentage up.
+Sellers that seem to be advertising large quantities of highly priced "untested" items are generally selling junk for the price of nonjunk—and getting away with it.
+Electronics are a big one to watch out for, like auto and computer parts.
+You'll typically see an as-is disclaimer somewhere in the listing.
+In most cases, sellers either have a very poor feedback percentage for eBay or they have a feedback profile that is continually padded with numerous smaller sales or purchases; in many cases, the profile comes from transaction in which the buyer buys from and/or sells to themselves in another account in order to keep up their feedback percentage.

-It's tempting to save money by buying direct from China or other global manufacturing centers, and in most cases this is a fine thing to do.
-When you see listings that offer "genuine" brand-name goods at 70, 80, or 90 percent off their retail cost, you're likely either getting low-priced counterfeits, or you're simply getting nothing at all after you pay.
+Saving money by buying direct from China or other global manufacturing centers is tempting, and in most cases, this is a fine thing to do.
+But when you see listings that offer "genuine" brand-name goods at 70, 80, or 90 percent off their retail cost, you're likely either getting low-priced counterfeits or you're simply getting nothing at all after you pay.

 Requests to Pay by Wire

-There's a reason a seller would want you to wire money by Western Union or a bank check, and that reason is that money sent this way is virtually unrecoverable and untraceable once you realize you've received nothing in return.
-When you make an eBay purchase, either pay by PayPal or pay by credit card.
+The reason sellers want you to wire money by Western Union or a bank check is that money sent this way is virtually unrecoverable and untraceable once you realize you've received nothing in return.
+When you make an eBay purchase, pay by PayPal or by credit card.

-Don't believe this one; eBay never sends you a phone number or initiates a phone call with you.
-What you're actually being led to do is talk to someone totally unrelated to eBay who will claim in a very professional and official-sounding way to be working at eBay.
-Never work with any kind of "eBay agent" (or Escrow.com "agent," or PayPal "agent") to complete a transaction, no matter how professional and above-board it all sounds.
+Don't believe this one. eBay will never send you a phone number or initiate a phone call with you.
+What you're actually being led to do is talking to someone totally unrelated to eBay who will claim in a very professional and official-sounding way to be working for the company.
+Never work with any kind of "eBay agent" (or Escrow.com "agent" or PayPal "agent") to complete a transaction, no matter how professional and above-board it all sounds.

-This one is tricky because there are real, legitimate second chance offers that can come your way on eBay.
-Real offers will always have a few things in common: they'll be offers on items that you actually bid on, didn't win, and for which the listing is now complete and bidding closed.
-Real offers will always lead back to an auction listing on the real eBay.com website and will always also appear in the messages area of your My eBay account.
-Any second chance offer that doesn't meet these criteria (or that asks for things like wire transfers) is a fake designed to separate you from your money.
+This one is tricky because legitimate second-chance offers can come your way on eBay.
+Real offers always have a few things in common: they'll be offers on items that you actually bid on, didn't win, and for which the listing is now complete and bidding closed.
+Real offers will always lead back to an auction listing on the real eBay.com website and will also appear in the messages area of your My eBay account.
+Any second-chance offer that doesn't meet these criteria, or that asks for wire transfers or any other form of money, is a fake designed to separate you from your money.

-This one comes in a variety of forms, but it always involves super-secret and super-valuable information that will do something truly amazing: allow you to levitate and control the weather, get you all the free consumer electronics that you want without paying a dime, help you to earn six figures every month, give you the secret to losing 100 pounds in 100 days, maybe even something better.
+This scam comes in a variety of forms, but it always involves super-secret and super-valuable information that will do something truly amazing: allow you to levitate and control the weather, get you all the free consumer electronics that you want without paying a dime, help you to earn six figures every month, give you the secret to losing 100 pounds in 100 days, and even more outlandish claims.

-You know that if it sounds too good to be true, it almost always is.
-Don't let your desire for the impossible trump your common sense.
-The information, if it's worth anything, is generally already free, and more to the point, the information that you get is rarely actually worth anything at all—which is why it's often being sold for peanuts.
+If it sounds too good to be true, it almost always is.
+Your desire for the impossible shouldn't trump your common sense.
+The information, if it's worth anything, is generally already free.
+More to the point, the information that you get is rarely actually worth anything at all—which is why it's often being sold for peanuts.
 If someone did really have the secret to astral projection with scientific research to prove it, would they be selling it on eBay?
 Probably not.

 Phishing Emails Pretending to Be eBay

-Known as phish emails or spoof emails, these are messages that look like they've come from eBay which ask you to do specific things, sometimes related to a transaction, sometimes under the threat of investigations or criminal charges, sometimes with "special offers."
+Known as phish emails or spoof emails, these messages look like they've come from eBay and ask you to do specific things.
+Sometimes they are related to a transaction, sometimes under the threat of investigations or criminal charges, sometimes with "special offers."

-In all cases, they either ask you to provide information or click a link in the email that takes you to what appears to be the eBay (or Escrow.com, or PayPal) website.
+In all cases, they either ask you to provide information or click a link in the email that takes you to what appears to be the eBay (or Escrow.com or PayPal) website.
 Only it isn't, and the message is a fake, and if you do what is asked, you're going to lose your money or your identity.
-Never, ever provide information inside an email message or click a link inside an email message if you don't know its origin.
+Never provide confidential information, like banking details, inside an email message or click a link inside an email message if you don't know its origin.

 If eBay has sent you any communication, you'll see it in your account on its site.

-If you've already fallen prey to one of these, your best bets are to work through buyer protection and, if necessary, a credit card dispute, assuming that the transaction went through eBay and you were wise enough to pay with a major credit card.
+If you've already fallen prey to one of these scams, your best bets are to work through buyer protection and, if necessary, a credit card dispute, assuming that the transaction went through eBay and you were wise enough to pay with a major credit card.